wpexpertsio/Post-SMTP/readme.txt

 Important: If you are using version 2.8.7 or lower of our plugin, please update to the latest version as soon as possible.
 This update contains an urgent security fix that prevents potential vulnerabilities and attacks.
 We apologize for any inconvenience this may cause you and we appreciate your cooperation.
 Thank you for using our plugin.

 == Changelog ==

+= 3.9.2 – April 09, 2026 =

+* FIX – Resolved failed builds reported by Plugintests.com
+* FIX – Addressed PHP deprecation notice related to using null as an array offset
+* FIX – Fixed compatibility issue with the Google Site Kit plugin

 = 3.9.1 – April 01, 2026 =

 * TWEAK – Updated Emailit API to v2.